quicksilver/RemoteHosts-qsplugin/README.markdown

 ### Status ###

 The core functionality is working.
 The plug-in will scan hosts into the catalog (from `~/.hosts`) and allow you to SSH to them quickly.
+The "comma trick" is supported for connecting to several hosts at once.

 ### Credit ###